 Also known as AppSec, this comprehensive process includes the design, construction, and testing of secure workloads.
-An effective AppSec programme starts with well-trained personnel, an understanding of the security properties of your build and release infrastructure, and the use of automation to identify security issues.
+An effective AppSec program starts with well-trained personnel, an understanding of the security properties of your build and release infrastructure, and the use of automation to identify security issues.
 Incorporating application security testing into your software development lifecycle (SDLC) and post-release processes can help you identify, rectify, and prevent application security issues from entering the production environment.

-As your AppSec programme evolves, you can increase the automation-driven testing, enhance feedback to builders, and expedite security reviews.
+As your AppSec program evolves, you can increase the automation-driven testing, enhance feedback to builders, and expedite security reviews.
 These actions collectively improve the quality of the software and accelerate feature delivery in production.

-- Organisation and culture
+- Organization and culture

 - Security of the pipeline